 Limit your alcohol intake

 Try to avoid drinking more than the recommended amount because alcohol can affect your blood sugar levels.
 Both men and women aren’t advised to drink any more than 14 units per week.
-If you’re not sure how much you drink, you should try our alcohol calculator.

 Try to keep your weight down